MirzaHB/ensf400-demo/ourDocumentation.md

 # Documentation

-- Each one of the group members created a Dockerfile to build an image and created a pull request, which can be seen on GitHub
+- Each member of the group created a Dockerfile to build an image.
+However, we decided to go with one of the images and created a pull request, as the chosen image was cross-platform compatible
-- \*Take screenshot of the 3 different pull requests
-- We decided to merge one of the pull requests
 - This is the link to our [image](https://hub.docker.com/repository/docker/mirzahb/crossplatformimg/general)

 ## Workflow